 Our experts say it’s always better to go with more inputs and outputs with more wattage handling just in case you need it in the future.
-After all, the worst thing that can happen is to leave these inputs and outputs unused.
+After all, the worst thing that can happen is to leave these HDMI and USB inputs and outputs unused.

-As mentioned before, the number of ports the AV receiver under 500 offers is vital to the design and your usage.
-Most AV receivers worth their salt will have at least four HDMI ports.
-Yet, when we compared Denon and Yamaha AV receivers at the same price range, both have six and five HDMI for connection of devices.
-However, we have found that number to be insufficient for a full home theater system.
+As mentioned before, the number of ports the AV receiver offers is vital to the design and your usage.
+Most A/V receivers worth their salt will have at least four HDMI inputs and USB input.
+Yet, when we compared Denon and Yamaha AV receivers at the same price range, both have six and five HDMI inputs for connection of devices.
+However, we have found that number to be insufficient for a full home surround system.
 Our experts recommend 7 just in case you need more in the future.

-Our experts say it’s also worth it to note that HDCP 2.2 compatible HDMI connection is the best.
+Our experts say it’s also worth it to note that HDCP 2.2 compatible HDMI connection to get the best sound experience.
 This is because an HDCP 2.2 connection means your AV receiver supports a secure connection between the source of the signals and your TV.
 Look at your HDMI cable to make sure it is HDCP 2.2 compatible.

-Of course, just like with all other audio devices, your AV receiver will also feature other forms of connection aside from HDMI ports that can either support mini or micro HDMI cables.
-You will also find analog AV connections such as RCA, and optical digital connection as well as a USB port.
+Of course, just like with all other acoustic devices, your AV receiver will also feature other forms of connection aside from HDMI ports that can either support mini or micro HDMI cables.
+You will also find analog AV connections such as phono input or RCA, and optical digital connection as well as a front USB port.

 Aside from the options on our list, our experts also recommend looking at the Onkyo TX series, Yamaha RX V485, Marantz NR1609, Pioneer VSX series AV receivers, among others.

-Most technological devices nowadays have wireless connectivity for user convenience with Wi Fi and Bluetooth.
+Most technological devices nowadays have wireless connection for user convenience with built in Wi Fi and Bluetooth for audio playback.
 Now that we know what to look for if you prefer a wired connection, this section is for a cable-less hookup.
-With wireless connectivity, you can easily connect speakers to receiver or your sound bar to a receiver, as well.
+With wireless connections, you can easily connect speakers to receiver or your sound bar to a receiver, as well.

-You can find built-in Bluetooth on most AV receivers under 500, and the Bluetooth wireless technology can stream content from other enabled devices such as your smartphone or tablet.
-The quality may not be exactly the same as connection through HDMI ports, but the difference is barely noticeable and a decent home theater AV receiver can support high quality formats wirelessly.
+You can find built-in Bluetooth on most receivers under 500, and the Bluetooth wireless technology can be used for playing music content from other enabled devices such as your smartphone or tablet.
+The quality may not be exactly the same as connection through HDMI ports, but the difference is barely noticeable and a decent home theater AV receiver can support good sound and video quality formats wirelessly.